canonical/ubuntu-pro-client/dev-docs/explanations/translations.md

 Translations live as `.po` files in the `debian/po/` directory.

-Because many of the pro-client’s messages are commercial in nature, a bad translation could potentially have odd or misleading contractual implications.
+Because many of the Pro Client’s messages are commercial in nature, a bad translation could potentially have odd or misleading contractual implications.
 Because of that, we generally want all translations to come from Canonical employees.

 Regarding contributions, we will:
 - Accept Canonical-employee PRs of translations in Github.
-- Consider community bugs/issues regarding translation wording/suggestions
+- Consider community bugs/issues regarding translation wording/suggestions.
   - We’ll get input from a Canonical employee who speaks the language in question.
-- **Not** accept community PRs directly changing translations
+- **Not** accept community PRs directly changing translations.

 We generally will not support translations to a language that no Canonical-employee understands and is willing to review/help maintain.

-We will set up a project on https://translations.launchpad.net where only Canonical-employees have permission to contribute translations to Ubuntu Pro Client.
-Before every release of Ubuntu Pro Client, we will download the latest translations from this launchpad project and integrate them. *Note that this is not done yet.*
+We will set up a project on https://translations.launchpad.net where only Canonical employees have permission to contribute translations to Ubuntu Pro Client.
+Before every release of Ubuntu Pro Client, we will download the latest translations from this Launchpad project and integrate them. *Note that this is not done yet.*

-# What parts of pro-client will get translated?
+## What parts of the Pro Client will get translated?

 These **do** get translated:
-- Human-readable output of all `pro` cli commands
+- Human-readable output of all `pro` CLI commands, including:
-  - Including:
-    - help text (called out because this is handled in a special way in pro-client)
+    - help text (called out because this is handled in a special way in Pro Client)
     - `pro status` table values including: “enabled”, ”disabled”, “available”, etc
-- Pro-related messages inserted in apt upgrade
+- Pro-related messages inserted into `apt upgrade`
-- Messages inserted in MOTD
+- Messages inserted into the MOTD

 These do **not** get translated:
-- JSON output of `pro` cli commands
+- JSON output of `pro` CLI commands
-  - For example: {“status”: “enabled”} – both “status” and “enabled” should remain english
+  - For example: {“status”: “enabled”} – both “status” and “enabled” should remain in English
-  - Exception: some values in the json are messages intended for humans – these should get translated
+  - Exception: some values in the JSON are messages intended for humans – these should get translated
-- Cli flags
+- CLI flags
 - Logs
 - APT News